digitechmahmud/Encode-Tutotial/README.md

 # Tailwind CSS framework
 # Daisy UI

- Markup : * Bullet list
- Markup : * Bullet list
- Markup : * Bullet list
- Markup : * Bullet list

 ## Feature & Functionality ##

-* It's Programming course related website.
+ Markup : * It's Programming course related website.
-* All data serve from node express js server dynamically.
+ Markup : * All data serve from node express js server dynamically.
-* Pass data from server using params.
+ Markup : * Pass data from server using params.
-* Using firebase authentication system.
+ Markup : * Using firebase authentication system.
-* And use react router and private route also.
+ Markup : * And use react router and private route also.